Explore Military Tools for ArcGIS

 Tanks were first used by the British Army during the Battle for the Somme in 1916 in an effort to break the trench warfare stalemate.
 The tanks of the World War I era, compared with today's, were slow and clumsy.
 During the Meuse-Argonne Offensive, the Americans were equipped with French Renault FT-17 tanks, which had a maximum speed of 7 kilometers per hour in optimal conditions.

 On your map, the U.S. 344th Tank Battalion is located near the town of Apremont.
-You'll determine how long it would take for the battalion's FT-17 tanks to reach Hill 223.
+You will determine how long it would take for the battalion's FT-17 tanks to reach Hill 223.
 You want to find out whether the tanks could arrive in time to help the infantry overcome barbed wire, trenches, and machine guns.
-To determine travel time, you'll use the Distance and Direction tool to plot lines, ellipses, and range rings used to compute the distance between two geographic locations.
+To determine travel time, you will use the Distance and Direction tool to plot lines, ellipses, and range rings used to compute the distance between two geographic locations.
 The tool's accuracy is enhanced by snapping, which ensures features are coincident with each other.

 - If necessary, open your Meuse-Argonne project.

-- Below the map, next to the scale, click Snapping.
+- If necessary, below the map, next to the scale, click Snapping to turn it on.

 The button turns blue to indicate that it is active.
-You'll also set a parameter to specifically snap point features, such as your military symbols.
+You will also set a parameter to specifically snap point features, such as your military symbols.

-- Point to the Snapping button to reveal the Snapping window.
-Here, ensure Point Snapping is turned on.
+- Point to the Snapping button.
+In the Snapping window, confirm that Point snaps to the nearest point or LAS point feature is turned on.

 - On the Military Tools tab, click the Distance and Direction tool.